-Marie Claire qualified in 1988 with a Bachelor's degree from the Faculty of Arts from the University of Jean Moulin-Lyon III, France.
-She further holds a Bachelor's Degree in Human Resources Management from the University of Natal, South Africa.
-She has held the function of human resource at Gamma Group since 2000.
-She is one of the co-trustees of the Gamma Foundation, which is in charge of all CSR projects at Gamma Group level.
+Marie Claire qualified in 1988 with a Bachelor's degree from the faculty of Arts from the University of Jean Moulin-Lyon III, France.
+She further holds a Bachelor's Degree in Human Resources Management from the University of Natal, South Africa in 1997.
+She has held the Human Resources Director role in Gamma Group since 2000.
+Marie Claire is one of the co-trustees of the Gamma Foundation, which is in charge of all CSR projects at Gamma Group level.
 She is a Fellow of the Mauritius Institute of Directors.
+In February 2015 Marie Claire has been awarded the FT NED Diploma (Financial Times Non-Executive Director Diploma), a formally accredited post-graduate Pearson Level 7 qualification.
+With this qualification, she has acquired in-depth understanding of what makes an effective non-executive director, with the required soft skills and behaviours, to ensure that a company successfully maximises value and ensures long term sustainability.
+She also studied Director's Duties and Liabilities, Board Structure and Performance, Risk Management and Internal Control, and Audit and Financial Reporting.

-In February 2015 Marie Claire has been awarded the FT NED Diploma.
-Since July 2015, she is a member of the Board of Directors of Gamma Civic Ltd in a Non- Executive capacity.
+Since July 2015, she is a member of the Board of Gamma Civic Ltd in a Non-Executive capacity.

-Directorship in listed companies: Three (Gamma-Civic Ltd, Lottotech Ltd and Morning Light Co.
-Ltd).
+Directorship in listed companies: Three (Gamma Civic Ltd, Lottotech Ltd, and Morning Light Co Ltd).